RIPAGlobal/scimitar/README.md

 Scimitar borrow heavily - to the point of cut-and-paste - from:

-* [Scimitar](https://github.com/Cisco-AMP/scimitar) for the Rails controllers and resource-agnostic subclassing approach that makes supporting User and/or Group, along with custom resource types if you need them, quite easy.
+* [ScimEngine](https://github.com/Cisco-AMP/scim_engine) for the Rails controllers and resource-agnostic subclassing approach that makes supporting User and/or Group, along with custom resource types if you need them, quite easy.
-* [Scimitar](https://github.com/lessonly/scim_rails) for the bearer token support, 'index' actions and filter support.
+* [ScimRails](https://github.com/lessonly/scim_rails) for the bearer token support, 'index' actions and filter support.
-* [Scim::Kit](https://github.com/xlgmokha/scim-kit) as a handy, formalised way to convert to/from SCIM JSON schema and your own records (be they persisted via ActiveRecord or any other means).

 All three are provided under the MIT license.
 Scimitar is too.